NCT04364178

 Primary Outcomes (2)

-The number of patients who develop Grade III-IV acute graft versus host disease (GVHD) attributed to the viral specific T cells.
+Cumulative number of patients who develop Grade III-IV acute graft versus host disease (GVHD) attributed to the viral specific T cells.

-Day 0 through 90 days after last cellular infusion
+Day 0 through 90 days after last cellular infusion (last infusion occurred up to 38 days post day 0)

-• CTCAE Grade 4/5 Adverse Events
+• Number of Patients Who Experienced Grade 4/5 Adverse Events After Infusion

-Secondary Outcomes (10)
+Secondary Outcomes (6)

-First cellular infusion to 6 months post first cellular infusion
+First cellular infusion to 6 months post first cellular infusion (last infusion occurred up to 38 days post day 0)

-Baseline through study completion, an average of 6 months
+Baseline through 6 months after last infusion

-• +5 more secondary outcomes
+• +1 more secondary outcomes

 Study Arms (1)